How to Trade

 You’ll be reading articles about getting started, articles about various theories, articles about certain phrases used in trading, Wikipedia articles on assets, companies and people, advanced blog posts and what must seem like the library of congress in terms of the sheer The amount of total trades in an asset or market during a specified time period.
 It is sometimes als... of pages.

 And you do all of that to enhance your financial education.

 We’d like to say that it gets easier, but that would be misleading because the fact of the matter is that any great trader knows they can never take the foot off the gas when it comes to learning more new things.

 So instead, we want to answer a question you and many other traders may have had, which is: What are the best books on investing and finance?

 1. The Art Of War – Sun Tzu: Originally meant to serve as a strategy guide for Chinese generals, this book has long since morphed into a general guide on strategies for various walks of life, including finance and trading.
 While its advice may not directly apply to finance, it does teach traders how to conquer fears and opponents.

-2. Liar’s Poker – Michael Lewis: The 1980’s was a great time to be a trader on Wall Street and author Lewis details his time in the trenches of what was one of the bigger firms of its day – Salomon Brothers, while giving an inside look into the intricacies of the premier financial arena in the world.
+2. Liar’s Poker – Michael Lewis: The 1980’s was a great time to be a trader on A street in Lower Manhattan that runs along the original route of the wall surrounding historical Ne... and author Lewis details his time in the trenches of what was one of the bigger firms of its day – Salomon Brothers, while giving an inside look into the intricacies of the premier financial arena in the world.